Getting into a true crime documentary marathon is just that. A marathon, not a sprint. It requires time, dedication, and a

 The media frenzy surrounding their disappearance, murder, and the trial that followed is all covered in this five-part documentary.
 A hard watch but a fascinating insight into how people can mishandle tragedy.

-A documentary that flags a whole load of questions regarding the case following the tragic disappearance of the then three-years-old child Madeleine McCann.
+This crime documentary flags a whole load of questions regarding the case following the tragic disappearance of the then three-year-old child Madeleine McCann.

 A heavy watch but very interesting in terms of media involvement of ongoing cases.